-Repeat prescriptions can be ordered in 3 possible ways:
+Repeat prescriptions can be ordered in one of 3 ways:

-- Via your local pharmacy (Some pharmacies may delivery to your home free of charge if you are housebound).
+- Via your local pharmacy (some pharmacies may deliver to your home free of charge if you are housebound)

 If you are on a repeat prescription we will need to review this with you at regular intervals to check that your medication is still working correctly.
 You will see a reminder on your prescription asking you to arrange a review, or you can request a medication review with one of our pharmacists.

 You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 - are 60 or over

 - are 16-18 and in full-time education

 - are pregnant or have had a baby in the previous 12 months and have a valid maternity exemption certificate (MatEx)

 - have a specified medical condition and have a valid medical exemption certificate (MedEx)